Olivier Grondeau

 Grondeau was arrested on October 12, 2022, in Shiraz, Iran, while visiting the country during a world tour.
 The arrest occurred in the midst of the “Woman, Life, Freedom” protests gripping the country.

 At Grondeau’s request, his relatives did not publicly disclose his case, seeking not to get in the way of diplomacy to gain his release.
-With negotiations proving fruitless, Grondeau chose in January 2025 to permit his relatives to release audio from him recorded in prison.
+With negotiations proving fruitless, Grondeau chose in January 2025 to speak with a French broadcaster from prison.

 The Iranian authorities only provided signs of life to Grondeau’s family on November 16, 2022, over a month following his arrest.
 The authorities permitted Grondeau to call his relatives 72 days following his arrest, after he had been transferred from Evin Prison back to Shiraz.
 However, he has since been returned to Evin.
 Guards observe his phone calls to relatives.

-Grondeau is being held in a cell he shares with 18 other prisoners, and in a wing in Evin set aside for dual nationals and foreigners.
+Grondeau was held in a cell he shared with 18 other prisoners, and in a wing in Evin set aside for dual nationals and foreigners.
 According to a report by Iran International, he “has limited access to a library and books sent by the French embassy.”

 Grondeau acknowledged that he risked retaliation from his captors by recording the audio.
 “I know that to speak out is to take a risk,” he said.
 “But where there is risk, there is hope and I have very little left.
 I am really very tired.”